What side effects can be expected from undergoing cancer treatment?

 - Watery diarrhea

 - Sense of urgency to have a bowel movement

 Chemotherapy can cause patients to be temporarily ‘lactose intolerant’.
 If you notice more diarrhea or loose stools with milk or milk products, you may want to decrease or cut out these foods or drinks until your diarrhea is controlled.

-Tell your nurse or doctor if you have diarrhea more than 2 or 3 times per day or if you notice mucus or blood when you have a bowel movement.
-Your health care provider might prescribe medicine for you.
+Tell your nurse or doctor if you have diarrhea more than two or three times per day or if you notice mucus or blood when you have a bowel movement.
+Your healthcare provider might prescribe medicine for you.